vok8/Moore-FSM/README.md

 # Moore-FSM
-In this project, I designed a LCD display for signal strength indication, using "Moore Machine" Basics, in Logisim, for a Cell Phone Screen.
+This was a project in which I designed a LCD display for signal strength indication, using "Moore Machine" Basics, in Logisim, for a Cell Phone Screen.